The best times to have a birthday party based on the birthday age.

 A later start for older kids works out great.
 Early sporting games, TV, gaming, and laziness become the battle to get these kids out the door.
 Parents are under stress first thing in the morning as they try to get kids ready for the day.
 Having a party early in the day adds to parent’s stress.

 The three-thirty start time works great for parents with kids in sports as games typically end at that time.
-The kids will be hungry, active, and by this time, settled into the day’s activities.
+The kids will be hungry, active, and settled into the day’s activities by this time.

 Drop and Run

 The benefit of a late start is kids at this age have multiple parties to attend.
 A later starting birthday party gives those with earlier parties to participate in making your child’s event.
 Over the years of entertaining, I noticed a pattern.
-If a parent needs to attend a party but has a second party to visit that they can drop and run, they will skip out early on the first party to drop the child off then do their Saturday routine.
+If a parent needs to attend a party but has a second party to visit that they can drop and run, they will skip out early on the first party and then do their Saturday routine.
 The parent is multitasking two parties and running errands at the same time.

 8 to 12-year-old Birthday Party